 - 28. John Griffiths (Newport East); Chair: Communities Committee

 - 29. Jayne Bryant (Newport West); Chair: Standards Committee

-- 31. Mick Antoniw (Pontypridd); Chair: Constitutional Affairs Committee
+- 31. Mick Antoniw (Pontypridd); Chair: Constitutional Affairs & Justice Committee

 - 34. Mike Hedges (Swansea East); Chair: Environment Committee

-- 35. Julie James (Swansea West); Leader of the House
+- 35. Julie James (Swansea West); Minister for Housing & Local Government

 - 36. Lynne Neagle (Torfaen); Chair: Education & Young People Committee